ooni/spec/nettests/ts-025-stun-reachability.md

 # Expected inputs

-This nettest will test all the stun server endpoints (i.e. `"<domain>:<port>"`) passed as input.
-If no input is provided, `"stun.l.google.com:19302"` is tested.
+This nettest will test all the STUN-server endpoints encoded as URLs (i.e. `stun://"<domain>:<port>"`) passed as input.
+If no input is provided, the test fails.

 # Test description

-For each STUN input endpoint, this nettest sends a binding request to the specified endpoint and receives the corresponding response.
+For each STUN input URL, this nettest sends a binding request to the given URL's endpoint and receives the corresponding response.
 If a valid response is received, then the nettest is successful, otherwise it failed.